apacheignite/documentation/clustering/ssltls.md

 [block:api-header]
 {
   "type": "basic",
-  "title": "Securing Connection between Nodes"
+  "title": "Securing Connection Between Nodes"
 }
 [/block]
 Ignite allows you to use SSL socket communication to provide a secure connection among all Ignite nodes.
 To use it, you need to set `Factory<SSLContext>` and configure the SSL section in the Ignite configuration.
 Ignite provides a default SSL context factory, `org.apache.ignite.ssl.SslContextFactory`, which uses configured keystore to initialize SSL context.